SeanBryan51/ddt-skillshare/README.md

 See [the NCI opus documentation](https://opus.nci.org.au/display/Help/Arm+HPC+Tools#ArmHPCTools-DDT) on how to run DDT on Gadi.

+**Note:** the instructions on NCI Opus are a bit out of date.
+ARM sold Forge (that includes DDT) to Linaro.
+So to get the latest version on Gadi: `module load linaro-forge/23.0.1`.
+And on the [Linaro website](https://www.linaroforge.com/downloadForge/), you can download a remote client for DDT which is faster than running through the X-client.

 ### Interactive Debugging

 Interactive debugging is typically done via a VDI session or by submitting an interactive PBS job as it will require using the GUI.
 For the demo, we will use an interactive job.